Who Should You Choose for Your Cosmetic Surgery? The International Business Times Weighs InSeptember 17, 2015 | ABCS

 “The fact that you might be trained in plastic surgery doesn’t mean that you’re competent in cosmetic procedures,” says Dr. Michael Will, president of the American Academy of Cosmetic Surgery.
 For surgeons on the path to board certification in plastic surgery, fellowships offering cosmetic surgery training are available—but this higher level of cosmetic procedure training is not a requirement for board certification in plastic surgery.

 An alternative for many surgeons is formal cosmetic surgery fellowship training with subsequent board certification by the American Board of Cosmetic Surgery (ABCS).
-Candidates must first prove prior board certification in one of seven approved surgical specialties and then complete an extensive one to two year cosmetic surgery training fellowship.
+Candidates must first prove prior board certification in one of seven approved surgical specialties and then complete an extensive one to two year cosmetic surgery training fellowship, which is certified by the American Academy of Cosmetic Surgery (AACS).

 Next, the ABCS requires candidates to go through a rigorous examination process and only grants board certification to cosmetic surgeons who can successfully pass all these marks.
 “What can get confusing to the public is that the plastic surgeons are saying, ‘You should only trust us and no one else,’” Dr.Pancholi points out.
 “What the ABCS believes is that if you have a physician properly trained in cosmetic surgery, you are more likely to have a better outcome.”